 In this section you will find information about local and national transition support.

 This toolkit offers a bank of resources for school staff that support the emotional health and wellbeing of students during the transition period.
 The toolkit has been developed by school pastoral staff.

-The Calderdale Transition Support Project (TSP) is a free service which provides support to students, parents, and staff in years 5 & 6 around the emotional impact of transition to high school.
-In light of coronavirus, the project has reviewed its offer in order to prioritise the needs of current year 6 pupils and those year 7 pupils who have recently transitioned to high school.
-Schools are now able to request support from one central point on firstname.lastname@example.org .
+The Calderdale Transition Support Project (TSP) is a FREE service which provides support to pupils, parents/carers, and staff in years 5 & 6 around the emotional impact of transition to high school.
+In light of coronavirus, the project has reviewed its offer to support pupils currently in year 7.
+Schools can request support by emailing email@example.com .